ivandj0h/NodeMysql-ApiBlogs/README.md

 # Node Mysql Blog
-This project is a starting point for a TypeScript based React app that also has a local API server using express.
+This is Api Blog was create using NodeJS for the backend, Mysql for the RDBMS and ReactJS for the frontend and this project is a starting point for a TypeScript based React app that also has a local API server using express.

 There are 2 different Webpack configurations.
 One for the server and one for the client.